rpires71/milestone1/README.md

 **Description**

-This page will inform the target audience of my formal training, including teaching, IT support, graphic design, and full stack development.
+This page will inform the target audience of my formal training, including teaching, IT support, graphic design, and full stack web development.
 The layout should be clean and responsive, using icons or tiles for easy scanning.

 **Acceptance Criteria**

-- [ ] Displays all relevant qualifications with name, awarding body, and year.
+- [ ] Displays all relevant qualifications with name, and awarding body.
-- [ ] Groups certifications by category (e.g. Teaching, IT, Design, Development).
+- [ ] Groups certifications by category (e.g. Teaching, IT, Design, Software Development).
 - [ ] Includes visual elements like icons or logos where appropriate.
 - [ ] Responsive design works across desktop, tablet, and mobile.
 - [ ] Links to download CV or view Work Experience and Skills.